SwiftyJSON/SwiftyJSON/README.md

 #SwiftyJSON
 SwiftyJSON makes it easy to deal with JSON data in Swift.
-##Why The Typical JSON Handling in Swift is NOT Good?
+##Why is the typical JSON handling in Swift NOT good?
-Swift is very strict about types, It's good while explicit typing left us little chance to make mistakes.
+Swift is very strict about types, it's good while explicit typing left us little chance to make mistakes.
-But while dealing with things that naturally implicit about types such as JSON, It's painful.
+But while dealing with things that naturally implicit about types such as JSON, it's painful.
 Take the Twitter API for example:
-Say we want to retrive a user's "name" value of some tweet in Swift,according to twitter's api:https://dev.twitter.com/docs/api/1.1/get/statuses/home_timeline
+Say we want to retrive a user's "name" value of some tweet in Swift, according to Twitter's API: https://dev.twitter.com/docs/api/1.1/get/statuses/home_timeline

 ```JSON
 [